evangalen/ng-improved-modules/README.md

 The ngModuleIntrospector library declare a single AngularJS module called "ngModuleIntrospector".
 This AngularJS module consists of only one service and one type:
- - `moduleIntrospector` factory method: returns an instance of the ModuleIntrospector type for the provided module name.<br>
+ - `moduleIntrospector` factory method: returns an instance of the ModuleIntrospector type for the provided array of modules just like with `angular.mock.module`; a module can be either a module name, a module configuration function of an object literal with service instances<br>
    An optional second argument called "includeNgMock" (with a default value of `false`) allows specifying if components registered by "ngMock" should be included or not.
  - `ModuleIntrospector` type: consists of only two public methods:
-    - `getProviderComponentDeclaration`: returns the declaration of registerd component of a provider.<br>
+    - `getProviderComponentDeclarations`: returns the component declarations of a provider with same name as the component name argument.<br>
       This method can be used for both built-in (ng module) components as well a custom ones.<br>
-      I.e. invoking `.getProviderComponentDeclaration('$provide', '$document')` will return:<br>
+      I.e. invoking `.getProviderComponentDeclarations('$provide', '$document')` will return:<br>

-          {
+          [{
               providerMethod: 'provider',
               componentName: '$document',
               rawDeclaration: ['$window', function (window) { ... }],
               strippedDeclaration: function (window) { ... },
-              injectedServices: ['$window']
+              injectedServices: ['$window'],
-          }
+              builtIn: true
+          }]

     - `getProviderDeclaration`: returns the declaration of a provider.<br>
       This method can be used for both built-in (ng module) components as well a custom providers.<br>